 Your baby’s skin is still sensitive, so you must be careful and gentle during bath time.
-Here’s a quick lesson on how to give a newborn baby a bath!
+Here’s a quick lesson on how to bathe a newborn baby!

 Bathing a newborn can be daunting and scary, especially for first-time mamas.
-The approach can differ, especially between babies who haven’t lost their umbilical cords yet and those who have already lost them.
-In this article, we’re focusing on everything you need to know about bathing a newborn baby—from why they need them in the first place to how to choose a safe baby soap.
+The approach can differ, especially between babies who haven’t lost their umbilical cords and those who have already lost them.
+This article focuses on everything you need to know about bathing a newborn baby—from why they need them in the first place to how to choose a safe baby soap.

 Table of Contents

 How often should I bathe my baby, and what time?

 How to bathe a newborn baby with an umbilical cord?